palantir/bulldozer/README.md

 - Binaries: https://bintray.com/palantir/releases/bulldozer
 - Docker Images: https://hub.docker.com/r/palantirtechnologies/bulldozer/

 A sample configuration file is provided at `config/bulldozer.example.yml`.
-We recommend deploying the application behind a reverse proxy or load balancer that terminates TLS connections.
+Certain values may also be set by environment variables; these are noted in the comments in the sample configuration file.

 ### GitHub App Configuration

-Webhook URL:

-* `http(s)://your.domain.com/api/github/hook`

-Bulldozer requires the following permissions as a GitHub app:
+To configure Bulldozer as a GitHub App, these general options are required:

+- **Webhook URL**: `http(s)://<your-bulldozer-domain>/api/github/hook`
+- **Webhook secret**: A random string that matches the value of the `github.app.webhook_secret` property in the server configuration

+The app requires these permissions:

 | Permission | Access | Reason |
 | ---------- | ------ | ------ |